Dalordish/Softdev-Questions/README.md

 - Is acceptance testing in the devlopment stage or the evaluation stage>
 - Why is acceptance testing in "Evaluating the solution"
+- What *is* acceptance testing
+- Confused between acceptance testing and evaluating

+Exam 1 Section C:

+- Requirements : Why is "sound quality is high" a functional requirement

+-